JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-regional-format.md

 Text fields and related components, such as date and time pickers, automatically apply locale-specific formatting patterns.
 These include the formatting of numbers, dates, times, and currencies.
-The patterns are determined by the system's locale or a custom locale specified within your application, ensuring consistent data display across platforms.
+The patterns are determined by the system's locale or a custom locale set within your application, ensuring consistent data display across platforms.

 ## Locale formatting patterns